a-morales/kwm/README.md

 A sample config file can be found within the [examples](examples) directory.

-Note: The sample configuration and information is updated to follow Kwm @ master.
-If you are running a release version of Kwm, be aware that the documentation in this github repository may not always apply.
+**Note:** The sample configuration and information is updated to follow *Kwm* @ master.
+If you are running a release version, check the documentation provided at that particular tag.

 ## Usage: